LamRAM/NetworkProjects/README.md

 ## Introduction
 This path will cover two main parts regarding networks from software developer perspective.
 The main network concepts and how we could use these concept in our development journey.

-> This path is divided into resource stack that will cover the mian concepts related to the path itself, and project stack which helps validate your understanding of these concepts.
+> This path is divided into resource stack that will cover the main concepts related to the path itself, and project stack which helps validate your understanding of these concepts.

 ## Objectives